memetb/fortified-ap/README.md

 Quite a bit of effort went into making this work.
 There are *many* edge conditions/constraints that make it far from trivial to do.

-The basic idea is that we can either "figure out" what the duplicate packets are, or we can actively deduplicate them.
+The basic idea is that we can either "figure out" aka "guess" what the duplicate packets are on reception, or we can actively deduplicate them.
+Figuring out is either a lot of effort or is very naive.
 A choice was made to actively deduplicate them.

 ## Deduplication strategy